top of page

 Kefir quickly spread through Russia, at first as a health tonic to cure illnesses.
 It was used in hospitals to treat a wide variety of conditions including digestive disorders, cancer, atherosclerosis, and tuberculosis.
 By 1930, Kefir was a staple in the everyday Russian diet and was as popular as milk.
 By this time it was being mass-produced and was widely available throughout the nation.
 In 1973 the Russian Government formally thanked Irina Sakharova for successfully bringing kefir to Russia, and by the 1980’s, they were producing over a tonne of kefir a year.
 Soon kefir spread to through Europe, becoming popular in Czechoslovakia, Finland, Hungary, Norway, Poland, Sweden, Switzerland and Denmark.
 In 1960, kefir was introduced in the United States.

 Today kefir is popular and widely available all over the world.
 Its popularity is growing still, as consumers become increasingly focussed on the health benefits of probiotic rich diets and gut health.
 As the link between the gut and holistic health becomes increasingly evident, we can see the shelves at the grocery stores swell with gut-healthy products such as kefir.
-The incredible drink, propagated through long generations since ancient times, indeed might have one of the most fascinating histories of any widely available food on the market.
+The incredible yoghurt, propagated through long generations since ancient times, indeed might have one of the most fascinating histories of any widely available food on the market.
 So next time you take a sip of your kefir, you can think about all the weird and wonderful events that brought it from an ancient tomb to your fridge!

 bottom of page